AaronCCWong/Euler-Maclaurin-Sum/README.md

 ./main --sigma 0.5 --t 1E6 --epsilon 1E-20 --stage1 --stage2

 to run where values for sigma, t, and epsilon can be any value.
 The smaller the value of epsilon, the more accurate the result.
-At the moment, epsilon is defined as a double and so cannot take on values too small.
-This will soon be changed.
 These commands will change when the program is made more efficient and userfriendly.

+The next update will be to implement a calculation of mpfr_bits that depends on user supplied values of s and epsilon.
+This will also include a separate pre-defined function to calculate the number of bits used for modded variables in stage2.